 We used Oak for our entertainment console.
 Using pine or poplar will be significantly cheaper, but you won’t have such a strong wood grain.

 How to build a DIY farmhouse TV console

-Download the free cut list and printable plans here.
+Download the free cut list and printable plans at the bottom of this post.
 We recommend making cuts as you go through the project rather than cutting them all upfront.
 This way you can double-measure as you go along.
 The measurements provided are what we used, but you might find that yours will vary from ours.

 The final dimensions of our TV console were approximately 83.5″ x 19.5″ x 28″.

 Before we get started, don’t forget to download the free PDF plans at the bottom of this post (complete with 3D renderings of each step)!

 To assemble the frames, create a rectangle with a frame top, bottom, and 2 sides.
 You can use pocket holes and glue to attach each piece.

 Then attach the middle supports.
 The supports should be equally spaced, but do not need to be perfect.
 Both of these frames will be completely hidden.